vivek6126/tripnest/README.md

 TripNest is a modern full-stack hotel booking platform inspired by Airbnb and Booking.com.

-Users can discover destinations, browse beautiful properties, save favorites, book stays, leave reviews, and manage their trips through a fast, responsive interface powered by Next.js and Supabase.
+Users can discover destinations, browse beautiful properties, save favorites, book stays, leave reviews, personalize their profile, and manage their trips through a fast, responsive interface powered by Next.js and Supabase.

 ---